aschmidt75/docker-workshop/slidefire/docker-microservice/slides.md

 -
 ### Add this to your VM!

+Config and logs for our apache container will reside on a host volume

+(not within container).

-We need some default directories and files to exist, otherwise Apache does not start.
+So we need some default directories and files to exist, otherwise Apache does not start.

 ```bash
 $ cd /data